About the College of Law

-The Admissions Committee at the College of Law considers School Admission Test (LSAT) scores and writing samples, transcripts showing records of prior academic performance, letters of recommendation, and any other documentation submitted by applicants indicating likely success in the demanding law school curriculum and legal profession.
+The Admissions Committee at the College of Law considers School Admission Test (LSAT) or the Graduate Record Examinations (GRE) scores and writing samples, transcripts showing records of prior academic performance, letters of recommendation, and any other documentation submitted by applicants indicating likely success in the demanding law school curriculum and legal profession.

 Academic Rules & Regulations

-Academic Rules and Regulations may be found in the Law Academic Handbook.
+Academic Rules and Regulations may be found by clicking on the link below:

 Enrollment in Law Courses